Queatz/Closer/Features.md

 # Arcchive

+ [ ] Mute notifications for 12 hours
+ [ ] Show call button if phone number is available
  [ ] Expiring suggestions, 5/6 messages, yellow dot
  [ ] Closer beta tester parties (as a thank you for testing) [ ] Show white dot when unread messages in group